Sustainable Mineral Resource Development Under Uncertain Conditions

-The sustainable development of mineral resources is an area of critical importance to society, as it ensures the supply of raw materials, metals, and energy.
-Society must meet its present needs, while preserving the ability of future generations to meet theirs.
+Sustainable development of mineral resources is critical, as it ensures the supply of raw materials and metals.
+Society needs to meet its present needs for metal and minerals, while preserving future generations’ ability to meet theirs.

 To that end, Dr. Roussos Dimitrakopoulos, Canada Research Chair in Sustainable Mineral Resource Development and Optimization Under Uncertainty, considers risk quantification and management in mine planning, design, and production scheduling, based on his framework of stochastic (uncertainty-based) mine planning optimization, from the strategic level to the operational.
 His new framework considers the simultaneous stochastic optimization of mining complexes or “mineral value chains.”
 The framework looks at these complexes, or chains, as an integrated business, from extracting materials to delivering sellable products to customers / the “spot” market.